JunghwanRo/log/README.md

 # To be DONE
 Collision penalty should be bigger for bigger contact force. \
-Change Progress reward. \
 Curriculum Learning. \
 omni.isaac.lab.utils.math.random_yaw_orientation. \
 Prepare 1 min video for ME. \
 Read the application process. \
+Write SOP. \
+Prepare document for Captain. \
 Check the franka_cabinet_env.py example to optimize the narrow gap passage. \
+Modularize the rewards so we can turn it on and off. \
+Reading Between Sea and Sky: Aerial Aquatic Locomotion in Miniature Robots (Now on Section 1.1.5) \

+# DONE
+Change Progress reward. \
 Train Hovering+Yaw Task, and check the validity of acquired data. \
 Check which part of the code prevents a smooth shutdown. \
-Modularize the rewards so we can turn it on and off. \
-Reading Between Sea and Sky: Aerial Aquatic Locomotion in Miniature Robots (Now on Section 1.1.5) \
 Change to Norm of everything (Position, Orientation). \
 Get some research ideas at IROS2024. \

-# DONE
 Add benefits to cross the gap. \
 External Disturbance. \
 IROS 2024 taxi fee for rui. \